premAI-io/benchmarks/bench_llamacpp/README.md

 ### 👀 Some points to note:

 1. This implementation uses [4-bit](https://huggingface.co/TheBloke/Llama-2-7B-GGUF/blob/main/llama-2-7b.Q4_0.gguf) and [8-bit](https://huggingface.co/TheBloke/Llama-2-7B-GGUF/blob/main/llama-2-7b.Q8_0.gguf) quantized versions of the Llama2 7B model.
+2. You can not specify GPU device, rather you have to specify the number of [GPU Layers](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#high-level-api).